rust-embedded/rust-sysfs-gpio/README.md

 License
 -------

-Copyright (c) 2015, Paul Osborne.
+Copyright (c) 2015, Paul Osborne <ospbau@gmail.com>

-This library is released as Open Source under the terms of the MIT License.
-See the LICENSE file for additional details.
+Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or http://www.apache.org/license/LICENSE-2.0> or the MIT license
+<LICENSE-MIT or http://opensource.org/licenses/MIT>, at your
+option.
+This file may not be copied, modified, or distributed except according to those terms.